iotaledger/wasp/documentation/docs/guide/development_tools/docker_preconfigured.md

 :::note
 All Wasp ports will bind to 127.0.0.1 by default.
-If you want to expose the ports to the outside world, run `HOST=0.0.0.0 sudo ./run.sh`.
+If you want to expose the ports to the outside world, run `HOST=0.0.0.0 docker-compose up`.
 :::

 ## Usage